-Figure 63.
+Figure 64.
 Trowel Arm Removal

-- 2. Remove the trowel arm from the spider plate (Figure 63). - 3.
-Carefully remove the trowel arm bushing (Figure 63) and set it aside. - 4.
-Examine the trowel arm bushing, and clean it if necessary.
+- Each trowel arm is held in place at the spider plate by a Zerk grease fitting (hex head bolt) and a roll pin.
+Remove the Zerk grease fitting and the roll pin from the spider plate. - 2.
+Remove the trowel arm from the spider plate. - 3.
+Carefully remove the trowel arm bushing and set it aside. - Examine the trowel arm bushing, and clean it if necessary.
 Replace the bushing if it is worn or out-of-round.